jitterted/ensembler/project.md

 # Stories

 * Dashboard
-    [X] Schedule a new huddle: date/time, duration, topic [X] See huddles and how many registrations
+    [X] Schedule a new ensemble: date/time, duration, topic [X] See ensembles and how many registrations

-* See existing huddles
+* See existing ensembles
     - Name
     - Date/time (including time zone)
     - Duration
     - Topic
     - Number of people registered

-* View details of a huddle
+* View details of a ensemble

    [X] Huddles need identifiers to be inserted into the URI